i4things/Gateway/README.md

 - Connect the device using USB to micro USB cable.

-- Edit the file upload.cmd - to have teh correct COMport on which teh gateways is attached
+- Edit the file upload.cmd - to have the correct COM port on which the gateways is attached

 - Execute upload.cmd